sharife/mantrabio/site/content/team/_index.md

       and Molecular Biology, and 12 years of research experience on organoid development and protein dynamics.
 Oliver previously worked as the R&D lead at System1 Biosciences, in charge of developing their “brain-in-a-dish” science.
-He is also the founder if Impuse Science Inc., a biotech start-up coaching firm.
-Outside of work, Oliver can be found windsurfing across the Bay, unleashing his creativity through photography and digital art, or traveling the word.
+He is also the founder if Impulse Science Inc., a biotech start-up coaching firm.
+Outside of work, Oliver can be found windsurfing across the Bay, unleashing his creativity through photography and digital art, or traveling the world.
 advisors:
   - affiliation: Advisor
     bio: >-